Halfworlds

-Halfworlds is a dark fantasy thriller television series produced and created by HBO Asia.
+Halfworlds is a dark fantasy thriller television series produced and created by HBO Asia and written by Collin Chang.
 Set in present-day Southeast Asia, the series reveals an underground society populated by demons from Asian folklore across the region.

-The first season of Halfworlds, set in Indonesia, premiered on 29 November 2015.
-A second season of Halfworlds, set in Thailand, was announced in July 2016 and premiered on 22 January 2017.
-A third season of Halfworlds was announced in November 2019, to be set in the Philippines, with production scheduled to begin in January 2020.
+The first season of Halfworlds, set in Indonesia and directed by Joko Anwar, premiered on 29 November 2015.
+A second season, set in Thailand and directed by Ekachai Uekrongtham, premiered on 22 January 2017.
+A third season was announced in November 2019 to be set in the Philippines and directed by Mikhail Red; production of the third season faced several delays due to the COVID-19 pandemic.